iWhatty/on-event-js/README.md

 ### `On.capture.event(el, handler)`

-Listens in the capture phase.
+Adds a listener during the capture phase.

 ---

 ### `On.hover(el, enterFn, leaveFn)`

-Convenience for `mouseenter` and `mouseleave`.
+Binds both `mouseenter` and `mouseleave`.
+Returns a stop function.

 ---